dionephy/Wysg.Musm/Wysg.Musm.LlmDataBuilder/docs/README.md

 ### Current Features

+- **Dark Theme UI**: Modern dark theme for comfortable extended use

+- **Always on Top**: Optional checkbox to keep the window above other applications

 - **Data Entry Interface**: Four dedicated fields for capturing training data:
   - **Input**: The prompt or question for the LLM
   - **Output**: The expected response or answer